I'm Atlas, and welcome to my art!

 Fern the Otter

 At the pools of the sacred falls, where mist clung to the stones like rain, Fern sat on the temple steps.
-The elder priests said that water taught patience, that its strength flowed through all things - even him.
-He spent his days in quiet meditation: weaving simple healing charms from petals and dew drops, while listening to the rhythm of the world through the rushing of the falls.
+The elder priests had said that water taught patience, that its strength flowed through all things, even him.
+He spent his days in quiet meditation, weaving simple healing charms from petals and dew drops, while listening to the rhythm of the world through the rushing of the falls.
 But sometimes, when the mists below shifted, Fern would glance down the long stone steps leading away from the temple and wonder.
 When the time came to leave, to walk into the woods and help those in need, would his magic be enough?
 Would he be enough?
 For now, he only closed his eyes, breathed in the mist, and tried to believe that patience was his strength.